-Place the hands on your thighs with palms facing the sky/ceiling.
+Start with slow and even breathing to clear the mind.
+Place the hands on your thighs with palms facing the sky.

-This configuration of the fingers is known as Apana Mudra.
+This configuration of the fingers is known as Apana Mudra in yoga and Ayurveda.

 Duration and Time

-Note: Hand gestures are only effective when used in combination with a healthy diet and lifestyle.
+Note: Yoga hand gestures are only effective when used in combination with a healthy diet and lifestyle.
 They are not a replacement for medicine or ongoing treatment.

 1. Reduces pains and aches due to inflammation

-Touching the index finger to the base of the thumb equals to decrease the air element in the body.
+Touching the index finger to the base of the thumb equals to decreasing the air element in the body.
 The index finger embodies Vayu - the air element.
-Therefore, Apana Mudra can reduce inflation in the muscles, joints, and the resulting effects such as knee pain, backaches, etc.
+Therefore, one of the benefits of Apana Mudra is to reduce inflation in the muscles and joints.

 2. Reduces anxiety and provides anchoring

-Apana mudra benefits or facilitates the elimination of thoughts, habits, and addictions that create uneasiness.
+Apana mudra benefits or facilitates the elimination of negative thoughts, habits, and addictions.
 It is said to normalize blood pressure and resting heart rate.
 Both of these contribute to calming the nervous system and reducing anxiety.
 Along those lines, this hand gesture is also recommended to those who suffer from insomnia.

 3. Improves functioning of organs in the pelvic region

-Ayurvedic practitioners recommend doing the Apana Mudra to maintain the proper functioning of the digestive and intestinal systems.
-It is said to be helpful in gastric issues, indigestion, and hyperacidity.
-Anecdotal evidence also suggests that Apan mudra benefits or supports healthy bowel movement and the elimination of waste (gross and subtle) from the body.
+Ayurvedic practitioners recommend Apana Mudra to maintain the proper functioning of the digestive and intestinal systems.
+This yoga gesture can be helpful in gastric problems, indigestion, and constipation.

 4. Balances the three doshas